stardog-union/launchpad-docs/voicebox.md

 The Voicebox Service is distributed as a Docker image.
 It is an HTTP server that packages up Stardog Voicebox functionality, and is intended to be run in conjunction with Stardog Launchpad.
 The Voicebox Service communicates directly with whichever Stardog servers you are interacting with in Launchpad, so they should be accessible to this image when run as a container.

 > [!IMPORTANT]
 > As of `v1.0.0`, the Voicebox Service persists the results of the queries it runs — **frames** — so that later turns in a conversation can reuse a result without re-querying Stardog.
-A `v1.0.0+` deployment therefore requires a **persistent volume** and runs as a **single instance**.
-See [Deploying the Voicebox Service](./guides/voicebox-deployment.md) for what that involves in Docker and Kubernetes.
+Frames can be stored on local disk, in Amazon S3, or in Azure Blob Storage.
+The default is local disk, which requires a **persistent volume** and limits the service to a **single instance**; either object backend removes both constraints.
+See [Frame Stores](./guides/voicebox-deployment.md#frame-stores) to choose and configure a backend.

 ![Voicebox Service with Launchpad Architecuture](./assets/voicebox-service-architecture.png)